scontain/scone_mesh_tutorial/README.md

    ```

    Both commands should fail.
-3. Check the integrity protection of the program:
+4. Verify the integrety protection of the program:
    1. Find the program file:

       ```bash